gristlabs/grist-help/help/col-refs.md

     `$Client.Contact` (singular).
 That's because the formula refers to the referencing column, **not** the underlying table.
 In our example, the referencing column is `Client`.

-Creating a new reference list column
+Creating a new Reference List column
 ------------------------------------

-So far our example has only dealt with `Projects` that reference a single `Client`.
-Suppose that we also have `Projects` with multiple `Clients`, and we'd like to maintain references to them all from the `Client` column of `Projects`.
+So far our example has only dealt with projects that have a single client.
+Suppose that we also have projects with multiple clients, and we'd like to maintain references to them all from the `Client` column of the `Projects` table.

-We can let Grist know that the Client column contains multiple references by converting the Client column to a "reference list" column.
-Open the Column Options side panel (see [Specifying a type](col-types.md#specifying-a-type)) and set the "Column Type" of Client to "Reference List".
+We can let Grist know that the `Client` column contains multiple references by changing its type to "Reference List".
+Open the Column Options side panel (see [Specifying a type](col-types.md#specifying-a-type)) and set the "Column Type" of `Client` to "Reference List".
 Grist will automatically convert any of your existing references to reference lists.
-Once you're happy with the result, just hit "Apply" and the Client column will be ready to accept as many clients as your Projects need.
+Once you're happy with the result, just hit "Apply" and the `Client` column will be ready to accept as many clients as your projects need.

 ![Reference List set-up](images/columns/columns-reference-list-transform.png)

-Adding values to a reference list column
+Editing values in a Reference List column
 -----------------------------------
-To make changes to a reference list cell, simply double-click the cell or press the `Enter` key after you have selected the cell you want to edit.
+To make changes to a Reference List cell, simply double-click the cell or press the
+<code class="keys">*Enter*</code> key after you have selected the cell you want to
+edit.
 You can also start typing after selecting a cell if you'd like to write over any existing contents.
 Doing so will open an editor like the one in the example below.

 *![Reference List editor](images/columns/columns-reference-list-editor.png)*
 {: .screenshot-half }

-Like with reference columns, the autocomplete menu will populate with suggestions as you type, and you'll be able to add new values as well by clicking the `+` item.
+Like with Reference columns, the autocomplete menu will populate with suggestions as you type.
+If you type in a value that's not present in the referenced table, you can select the `+` value to add a new row to the referenced table with your value.

-To delete existing reference, simply move your cursor over them and click the `X` icon, or select them with the arrow keys or mouse, and press the `Delete/Backspace` key.
+To delete existing references, simply press the <code class="keys">*Backspace*</code>
+key, or move your cursor over a reference and click the `X` icon.

-You can also re-arranged references in the editor by clicking and dragging your mouse.
+You can also rearrange references in the editor by dragging them with your mouse.

-Once you are happy with your changes in the editor, you can either press `Enter` or click outside the editor to close it and save your changes.
-If you'd like to discard any edits you've made since opening the editor, you can press `Escape`.
+To save your changes and close the editor, either press <code class="keys">*Enter*</code>
+or <code class="keys">*Tab*</code> , or click anywhere outside the editor.
+To close the editor and discard any changes you've made, press
+<code class="keys">*Escape*</code>.